mishaevtikhiev/evtikhiev.github.io/_pages/database.md

 <h2>General information</h2>

-The first part contains extensive lists of Chinese characters and words, as well as statistics for them.
+The first part contains extensive lists of Chinese characters and words with statistics for them.
 There are a total of <b>eight</b> lists:

 * Five lists of Chinese <b>characters</b>:
     - The list of the Chinese characters by their frequency in the language, based on